Weekly list of environmental and social justice events and issues.

 For the best Canadian climate and energy news, visit and subscribe to the Energy Mix newsletter

 Democracy Now Daily Show – global peace, justice and enviro news

 Submissions, subscribes, unsubscribes, and comments: mailto:email@example.com

-Share this newsletter on social media using this link: http://greenspiration.org/news-events/
+Share this newsletter on social media using this link: https://greenspiration.org/news-events/